 Every woman experiences menopausal symptoms in varying severity, starting usually 4-5 years before menopause.
 The night sweats ,hot flushes, low moods ,anxiety, irritability, joint and muscle pain, loss of interest in having sex, and weight gain are typical menopausal symptoms due to deficiency of oestorgen hormones.

-No matter which type of menstrual problem you’re facing, it is always advisable to visit a gynaecologist who will be able to identify all your queries after making the right diagnosis.
+No matter which type of menstrual problem you’re facing, it is always advisable to visit a gynaecologist who will be able to identify all your queries after making the right diagnosis to boost your menstrual health.

 Our experts work round the clock to provide you with the answers that you are looking for.
 So if you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space so don’t hold back on any doubts you may have about your body and mind.